Gluten Free Diet

 Cross-Contamination

 During the manufacturing process gluten containing products can come into contact with gluten-free foods cross-contaminating them.
-This risk of this happening is when the same equipment is used to manufacture a range of products.
-Cross-contamination can also occur in the home if surfaces are not cleaned, or using the same toaster or container.
+The risk of this happening is when the same equipment is used to manufacture a range of products.
+Cross-contamination can also occur in the home if surfaces are not cleaned, or if the same toaster or container.

 Health implications